sgupt1802/E-Market/README.md

 Welcome to **E-Market**, your one-stop solution for all your e-commerce needs.
 Whether you're a customer looking to purchase products or a wholesaler/retailer wanting to take your business online, E-Market has got you covered.

+### Note 📝

+**E-Market** is my FS project to showcase the integration and functionality of both backend and frontend technologies.
+This project is designed to illustrate how different technologies work together to create a fully functional online marketplace.

 ## Features ✨

 ### Authentication 🔐